Alfresco/alfresco-ng2-components/Introduction.md

 However, there are use-cases that Share does not fit very well, such as:

+- Feature-based clients, exposing functionality to perform a specific task(s)
-- Minimal role based clients, exposing limited functionality based on role
+- Role-based clients, exposing functionality based on role
 - Clients where the UI layout and style differs significantly from the Share layout and styling
 - [Mashup clients](http://whatis.techtarget.com/definition/mash-up)